emilyhu20/170_project/README.md

 # 170_project
 To generate the inputs and outputs, we used an iPython notebook that starting by generating an output by creating even chunks of names (from a dataset found online), and these were the final "bus" assignments.
 From there, we formed "friendships" by making connecting every node in each "bus".
 Then, to create constraints, we generated s^2 constraints by taking the i-th index of each bus (excluding the first one) and adding a name from the first bus.
 This easily created a scheme with many contraining sets and many friendships.

+# How to run the solver
+We have named all of the ways we generated inputs, and put them into functions.
+At the end of the solve method, we call one of them (but have left calls to the other ones in comments).
+We used the main() function to generate some initial solutions, but also created our own test() function to perform local testing.
+After configuring which method to use and which inputs to run on, simply use "python3 solver.py" We also created our own scoring script called "scorer_many.py" that ran output_scorer.py on several functions and allowed us to manually check how our inputs were doing.
+You can configure which folder(s) of outputs to cycle through and use "python3 scorer_many.py"